-Tony Rubio - District Manager Q: What are the priorities?
-A: #1 Office space. #2 Restrooms. #3 Lockers and Showers.
-Q: What is the breakdown of staff?
-A: Operations = 5 Maintenance = 4 Administration = 2 New Hire = 1 District Manager = 1 Total = 13 This planning number should be adequate for the next ten (10) years.
-Q: What are the locker room needs?
-A: Members of the Operations and Maintenance each need a locker.
-There are nine (9) total members with eight (8) male and one (1) female.
-Currently there is one shower and that is located in the normally locked women's locker room.
-The men do not have a shower.
-A shower for the men's locker room is a critical need.
-Q: Do you think a mud room would be useful?
-A: This would be a "nice to have" item, but not essential.
-Q: Are there any current projects?
-A: Yes, a new headworks screening in the next year to replace the grinders.
-Q: Where are the big opportunities to resolve some or all of these space needs?
-A: Dewatering Building roof.
+Tony Rubio - District Manager

+Q: A:

+What are the priorities? #1 Office space. #2 Restrooms. #3 Lockers

+1 and Showers.

+0: A:

+What is the breakdown of staff?
+Operations = 5

+what is the oreaxies will or staff. $M{aintenance} = 4$

+A dministration $= 2$

+Now $Him = 1$

+New IIII $e = 1$

+District Manager = 1 T + 1 = 12

+1 otal = 13

+This planning number should be adequate for

+the next ten (10) years.

+0: ۸.

+V. What are the laster way as de?
+A. Manda and a fits on and inclusion and Maintenance

+what are the locker room needs?
+Members of the Operations and Maintenance

+each need a locker.
+There are nine (9) total

+members with eight (8) male and one (1)

+temale.

+Currently there is one shower and that is

+located in the normally locked women's

+locker room.
+The man do not have a shower

+A share for the man's lasher rear is a

+A shower for the men's locker room is a

+critical need.

+Q: A:

+Do you think a mud room would be useful?
+This would be a "nice to have" item, but not

+essential.

+Q: A:

+Are there any current projects?
+Yes, a new headworks screening in the next

+year to replace the grinders.

+Q: A:

+Where are the big opportunities to resolve Dewatering Building roof.

+some or all of these space needs?
 Blower Building Roof.

 Former Surge Tank.
+This is currently the wet

+weather storage that will no longer be needed.

+Q: A:

-This is currently the wet weather storage that will no longer be needed.
-Q: What positions will need privacy (an office with a door)?
-A: District Manager.
+What positions will need privacy (an office District Manager.

+with a door)?
 Office Manager.

 Operations Superintendent.

 Collections Superintendent.

+Concetions Superintendent.

 Permits/Business Administrator.

 Q: A:

 What are the current electrical standards CAT5 for internet and computer.

 used?
 Ethernet for SCADA.

 Q: A:

-Describe current break room, office, and conference room issue.
-Offices are in the break room.
-Break room activities disrupt office activities (zoom calls).
+Describe current break room, office, and Offices are in the break room.
+Break room

+conference room issue. activities disrupt office activities (zoom calls).

 Break room also serves as a conference room.

 All of these functions need to be separate.

 Q: A:

-HDR provided a proposal for a second floor to the existing workshop in May 2020.
-Is that still being considered as an option?
-Yes.
+HDR provided a proposal for a second floor Yes.

+to the existing workshop in May 2020.
+Is that

+still being considered as an option?